Why Joshua Kimmich is Bayern Munich’s most important player

 "Joshua plays that to perfection.
 He is not only feisty in terms of winning the ball back, he knows right away what to do with the ball and who to connect to.
 He keeps the tempo of the game in place."

 From Rottweil in the southwest of Germany, Bayern's midfield dynamo regularly produces an end product as well.
-He has 30 goals and 72 assists in 262 games across all competitions for the record German champions, statistics that he improved upon again in 2020/21 and wasted no time in adding to in 2021/22 as he laid on Lewandowski for Bayern's first goal of the campaign.
+As of the start of 2022, he had 33 goals and 75 assists in 279 games across all competitions for the record German champions, even if injury and illness reduced him to just 11 outings in the first half of the 2021/22 campaign.

 The manner in which Kimmich has been getting on the scoresheet, meanwhile, has showcased the full range of his ability.
 Few Bayern fans will forget his delicate chip over Roman Bürki late in the 2019/20 campaign, for example, a decisive strike that all but made certain his side would be German champions yet again.
 Or what about his improvised winner over Dortmund in the 2020 Supercup?

-Six of Kimmich's eight Bundesliga goals since the summer of 2019 have come from range, showing that it's highly dangerous to leave him unmarked even outside the area.
+Seven of Kimmich's 11 Bundesliga goals since the summer of 2019 have come from range, showing that it's highly dangerous to leave him unmarked even outside the area.

 Of the four Bundesliga goals he got in 2020/21, two came from distance, one was smashed home from right on the edge of the box, and the other was a close-range header.
 His first - a carefully placed curler into the top corner at Hoffenheim - won him September's Goal of the Month award.
 His last - a thunderous strike from outside the area in the final day success against Augsburg - suggests that he's hungry for more.